Mills River, NC

 478 people

-As of 2023, 5.07% of Mills River, NC residents (366 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 5.07% of Mills River, NC residents (366 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Mills River, NC was 6.73%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Mills River, NC compared to that of it's neighboring and parent geographies.